#1 Landlord Community

 ⚖️ Eviction At-a-Glance

-Nonpayment Notice 3-Day Notice to Pay or Vacate
+Nonpayment Notice 3-Day Notice (excl. weekends & holidays)

-Lease Violation Notice 7-Day Notice to Cure or Vacate
+Lease Violation (curable) 7-Day Notice to Cure or Vacate

-County-specific rules that add to or modify Florida state law
+County and city-specific rules that apply alongside Florida state law

 Category Details